ZK Verification of the State Transition Function

 We verify the state transition function using a zkVM built using OpenVM.
 OpenVM enables on-chain verification of an implementation of the keystore state transition function written in Rust using additional intrinsics implemented as VM extensions in OpenVM.

-The ZK verification proof has the following public inputs and outputs:
+The ZK verification proof has one public value pvsHash which is constructed as:

 The ZK verification proof verifies the following version of the state transition function: